KDE/digikam-doc/batch_queue/custom_script.rst

 Examples
 --------

-The first example that you can see below, ...do nothing special.
-It will print the input and output file names passed from batch queue manager to the script and copy input file to ouput file. the script expect to use the same output filename name than input one.
+The first example that you can see below, ...does nothing special.
+It will print the input and output file names passed from batch queue manager to the script and copy input file to ouput file.
+The script expect to use the same output filename name than input one.

 .. code-block:: bash